openafs-contrib/afspy/README.txt

 afspy are (as the name suggests) python bindings to AFS, here in the implementation of openAFS.
-It provides low-level and high-level interfaces to AFS.
+It provides a high-level interface to AFS.
-Also, database cacheing is supported.
+Also, database-cacheing of information is supported.
+Asynchronous and detached access to AFS is planned so that an application using afspy remains responsive at all times.

 Layout
 ======